 There are a number of myths about the safety of vaccines.
 If you have doubts, talk to your pharmacist or doctor.

-Organizations which are public health authorities recommend vaccination because the benefits of the vaccine far outweigh the (minimal) risks it carries.
+Organizations that are public health authorities recommend vaccination because the benefits of the vaccine far outweigh the (minimal) risks it carries.

 The vaccine is generally well tolerated.
-When there are side-effects, they are usually mild and temporary.
-Pain, swelling, or redness of the skin injected are among the most frequent side-effects.
+When there are side effects, they are usually mild and temporary.
+Pain, swelling, and redness at the injection site are among the most frequent side effects.
 Taking acetaminophen may alleviate the symptoms.
 Talk to your pharmacist about it.

 Allergic reactions are very rare.
 They start a few minutes after the injection of the vaccine.
 They can, for instance, cause the following symptoms: difficulty breathing; swollen throat, tongue, or lips; hives.

-Your pharmacist is a healthcare professional who is well-versed on the subject and will be able to help you see things clearly.
-So, don’t wait until winter sets in to approach your pharmacist!
+Your pharmacist is a healthcare professional who is well versed in the subject and can help you see things more clearly.
+Don’t hesitate to ask them for advice.